 \subsection{Experimental Results}

-Table \ref{tab:allres} shows the performance of all competitors on four real-world datasets.
-As we can observe, our KPG consistently achieves the best accuracy across all four datasets, which indicates the effectiveness and generalization capability of our proposed RL-based key propagation graph generation method.
-On the Twitter15 and Twitter16 datasets, our KPG model outperforms the second-best results by achieving an increase of 2.7\% and 2.7\% in the $F_1$ score for the non-rumor class, respectively.
-Furthermore, on the Pheme and Weibo22 datasets, KPG leads by 1.4\% and 2.9\% in the $F_1$ score for the rumor class over the second-best performances.
+Table~\ref{tab:allres} shows the performance of each model on four real-world datasets.
+Note that we exclude any baseline that cannot complete detection within 7 days.
+As observed, our KPG consistently achieves the best accuracy across all datasets, demonstrating the effectiveness and generalization capability of our proposed RL-based key propagation graph generation method.
+On the Twitter15 and Twitter16 datasets, our KPG outperforms the second-best results by achieving an increase of 2.7\% in the $F_1$ score for the non-rumor class.
+Additionally, on the Pheme and Weibo22 datasets, KPG leads by 1.4\% and 2.9\% in the $F_1$ score for the rumor class compared to the second-best performances.

-Besides, our KPG model achieves the highest average ranking, illustrating its superior ability to generalize across diverse datasets and metrics.
-Specifically, compared to the model with the second highest average rank, TrustRD, KPG takes the lead by 2.7\% and 2\% on Twitter15 and Twitter16 datasets in terms of accuracy, respectively.
-Furthermore, KPG still outperforms models that use additional user information, including GLAN, SMAN, and SBAG.
-Compared with these three models, KPG takes the lead by up to 6.6$\%$ on Twitter15 and 5.8$\%$ on Twitter16 in terms of accuracy, which again shows the effectiveness of KPG.
+Moreover, KPG achieves the highest average ranking, highlighting its superior ability to generalize across diverse datasets and metrics.
+Specifically, compared to TrustRD, the model with the second highest average rank, KPG takes the lead by 2.7\% and 2\% in terms of accuracy on Twitter15 and Twitter16 datasets, respectively.
+Furthermore, KPG outperforms models that use additional user information, including GLAN, SMAN, and SBAG.
+Compared to these three models, KPG leads by up to 6.6$\%$ on Twitter15 and 5.8$\%$ on Twitter16 in terms of accuracy, further showcasing the effectiveness of KPG.

-On our newly crawled dataset, Weibo22, our KPG outperforms all other competitors in terms of all metrics.
-Compared with the second best baseline on Weibo22 dataset, KPG takes a lead by 3.1\%, 2.9\%, and 3.1\% in terms of accuracy, $F_1$ score on rumor, and $F_1$ score on non-rumor, respectively, which again demonstrates that our key graph generation method can effectively reduce the noise while exploring more useful information.
+On our newly collected dataset, Weibo22, KPG outperforms all competitors across all metrics.
+Compared to the second-best baseline, KPG takes a lead by 3.1\%, 2.9\%, and 3.1\% in terms of accuracy, $F_1$ score for rumor, and $F_1$ score for non-rumor, respectively, This again demonstrates that our key graph generation method effectively reduces noise while extracting more useful information.